 The Western black-legged tick is found in wooded, brushy areas and both males and females have flat, oval bodies.
 While females' bodies are about 1/8" in size and orangish-brown (with a reddish-brown colored abdomen that becomes darker after feeding on a host), males are roughly 1/16" and reddish-brown overall.
 They are longer than they are wide, and have sharply pointed, toothed mouthparts you can see clearly from above.
 Though tick exposure may occur year-round, they are most active during warmer months.

 Even after a short walk through brush or long grass, make sure that you check your pet carefully for ticks.
-Pay special attention to deep within their fur, behind and beside their ears, around their legs and between their toes.
+Pay special attention to deep within their fur, behind and beside their ears, around their legs, and between their toes.

-You can use a number of different methods for getting rid of and preventing ticks on small pets and dogs.
+You can use several different methods for getting rid of and preventing ticks on small pets and dogs.
 Your options include spot-on treatments, oral medications, tick collars, or even using a shampoo containing medicated ingredients to bathe your pet and kill ticks on contact.
 Speak with your vet to determine the right option for you and your pet.

 To help prevent ticks from taking up residence in your yard, it's generally a good idea to keep your lawn well-trimmed.
 This will provide ticks with fewer areas to breed and live, reducing the risk of them being around altogether.
-At the height of tick season in your area, try to limit the amount of time your pet spends outside as much as possible.
+At the height of the tick season in your area, try to limit the amount of time your pet spends outside as much as possible.